Loadednine24/teamtrees/README.txt

 Browser remembers that you have watched a video in the last x = TIME If video not watched, show video
 Else show timer to when next video can be watched

+On page load -> check (if) skip to countdown = data (else) localStorage data = time finished watching the video on page load if = day watched =/= on page load -> reset data to current time + load video

+YouTube API -> get yt views : 0.01 = money raised by views
 }

 {